Pandakingxbc/High-sensitivity-e-skin/README.md

 (Notice: I only consider the 4*4 matrix for simply show it's working principle, of course it can be expanded into 20*20 and so on)

 test tool: different types of needles
+I also uploard the testing video: https://www.youtube.com/watch?v=6qERZ66b7y0 in this test, we use our robot arm and our fingers.